natelistrom/natelistrom.github.io/_posts/2022-11-25-engineers-and-tour-guides.md

 ---
 layout: post
 title:  "Lazy engineers and hard-working tour guides"
+description: "Good storytellers are like tour guides, using technique and craft to make their stories as easy as possible for their audiences to engage with.
+It's hard work, but it pays off."
 date:   2022-11-25 12:00:00 -0400
 tags: Craft Writing Story
 maturity: scribble